cooperhewitt/solr-whosonfirst/README.md

 	<field name="concordances_machinetags" type="machinetags" indexed="true" stored="false" multiValued="true" />

+This is not a copy field but is a list derived by `concordances` and expected to generated in code.
+These values are indexed but not stored.

 _TBW: "lazy8s"_ (and Flickr machine tags)

 ### concordances_machinetags_hierarchy _optional_

 	<field name="concordances_machinetags_hierarchy" type="machinetags_hierarchy" indexed="true" stored="false" multiValued="true" />

+This is not a copy field but is a list derived by `concordances` and expected to generated in code.
+These values are indexed but not stored.

 _TBW: "SolrPathHierarchyTokenizerFactory"_